xcthulhu/docker-hadoop-single-node/README.md

 By default Docker will not assign ports publicly.
 To manually assign ports use the ```-p``` flag when running a container.
 To assign them automatically use the ```-P``` flag.

+For more information on Hadoop ports see the [Hortonworks Configuring Ports documentation](http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.0.9.1/bk_reference/content/reference_chap2.html).

-For more information on Docker ports see the documentation on [Redirect Ports](http://docs.docker.io/en/latest/use/port_redirection/).
+For more information on Docker ports see the [Redirect Ports documentation](http://docs.docker.io/en/latest/use/port_redirection/).